 That is, we allow G-formulas to be formed using the linear implications $\multimap$ (with atomic antecedents) and the exponential !.
-As the reader might be aware, linear logic has two conjunctions (& and $\otimes$ ) and two disjunctions ( $\mathfrak{P}$ and $\oplus$ ).
+As the reader might be aware, linear logic has two conjunctions (& and $\otimes$ ) and two disjunctions ( $\mathfrak{A}$ and $\oplus$ ).
 When we view G-formulas in terms of linear logic, we identify $\lor$ as $\oplus$ and $\land$ as $\otimes$ (and tt as the unit of $\otimes$ ).
 Note that we have also changed the top-level implication for D-formulas into a linear implication: this change is actually a refinement in the sense that the $\multimap$ is a more precise form of the top-level implications of D-formulas.

 A proof system for this specification logic is given in Figure 22: here, $\mathcal{P}$ is a set of closed D-formulas.
-The sequent $\Gamma; \Delta \vdash G$ has a left-hand side that is divided into two zones, each of which are multisets of atomic formulas.
-The $\Gamma$ zone is the unbounded zone, meaning that the atomic assumptions that it contains can be used any number of times in building this proof.
-The $\Delta$ zone is the bounded zone, meaning that its atomic assumptions must be used exactly once in building this proof.
-In order to support this strict accounting of formulas in the bounded zone, that zone must be empty in certain rules (the $\cdot$ is used to denote the empty zone), it must be the multiset contains exactly one formula (as in one of the two initial rules displayed in the last row of inference rules), and it must be split when dealing with a conjunctive goal.
-Also note that (when reading inference rules from conclusion to premises) a goal of the form $A \supset G$ , places its assumption A in the bounded zone.
+The sequent $\Gamma; \Delta \vdash G$ has a left-hand side that is divided into two zones.
+The $\Gamma$ zone is the unbounded zone, meaning that the atomic assumptions that it contains can be used any number of times in building this proof; it can be seen as a set.
+The $\Delta$ zone is the bounded zone, meaning that its atomic assumptions must be used exactly once in building this proof; it can be seen as a multiset.
+To ensure the accurate accounting of formulas in the bounded zone, the zone must satisfy three conditions: it must be empty in certain rules (the empty zone is denoted by $\cdot$ ), it must contain exactly one formula (as in the two initial rules displayed in the last row of inference rules), and it must be split when handling a conjunctive goal.
+Also note that (when reading inference rules from conclusion to premises) a goal of the form $A \supset G$ , places its assumption A in the unbounded zone and a goal of the form $A \multimap G$ , places its assumption A in the bounded zone.
 Finally, the goal !G can only be proved if the bounded zone is empty: this is the promotion rule of linear logic.

-The inference rule for $\wedge$ can be expensive to realize in a proof search setting, since, when we read inference rules from conclusion to premises, it requires splitting the bounded zone into two multisets before proceeding with the proof.
-Unfortunately, at the time that this
+The inference rule for $\wedge$ can be expensive to realize in a proof search setting, since, when we read inference rules from conclusion to premises, it requires splitting the bounded zone